becarpenter/book6/8. Deployment Status/Deployment in the enterprise.md

 is the logical elements requires for a presence on the global internet in the manner of addressing.
 Larger or more mature organizations may already posses network resources such as Autonomous System Numbers (ASNs), legacy IP resources, and possibly existing provider independent (PI) IPv6 space.
 First, it is important to make the distinction of address space types.
-There are really three different types of address allocations possible, provider independent, provider allocated, and unique local addressing.
+There are really three different types of address allocations possible, provider independent, provider allocated, and unique local addressing {{{2.
+Addresses}}}.

-*Define each address type*

 Organizations will need to understand the differences as it will be both dictated by resource availability and will inform routing policy and future deployment changes.

 **Provider Independent address space**

-Provider Independent address space consists of address resources obtained directly from a regional internet registry (RIR).
+Provider Independent (PI) address space consists of address resources obtained directly from a regional internet registry (RIR).
 These address resources are allocated to a requesting entity after a formal request process that entails a light justification process and an annual fee collection.
 The addressing is allocated to the requesting entity and, within the scope of the global internet best practices, can be used however the assigned entity sees fit.